-Clarissa manages operations across the Coconuts offices, and heads our COCO+ membership program.
+Clarissa heads operations and hiring across the Coconuts offices.
 A multitasker by nature, she has also taken on the role of Production Manager for numerous branded and Coconuts Media original videos, including projects for Discovery, iflix, and Toggle.
 She has over 10 years’ experience in office administration with a special interest in event planning, marketing, and client liaison.
 Clarissa holds a BA (Hons) in Arts Management from LASALLE College of the Arts.

 Manita ‘Mim’ Satra